MicroEJ/docs/Tutorials/gettingstarted/Step09.rst

 Creating Widgets
 ================

--  To create a Widget, you need to create a Class that extends widget superclass
+-  To create a Widget, you need to create a Class that extends the Widget superclass.
--  In this example, you are going to create a simple progress bar
+-  In this example, you are going to create a simple progress bar.
+-  So create a MyProgressBarWidget class extending Widget.

 .. note::
-    The computeContentOptimalSize and renderContent methods should be overridden
+    The computeContentOptimalSize and renderContent methods should be overridden:

     .. code:: java